phorton1/projects-fan1/readme.md

 **The motor takes short 3mm screws.**

 I went through several design iterations, first on the fan blade, and then also on the shroud.
 Here's a pic of an early prototype.
 Notice the bench power supply to the left, the laptop with fusion360 running and my Prusa 3d printer in the background.
-With this setup I was able to test the fan at various voltage and to monitor and measure the current consumption:
+With this setup I was able to test the fan at various voltages and to monitor and measure the current consumption:

 ![](images/fan_development.jpg)

 I was surprised at how much (negative) effect the shroud had on the performance.
 I started with a heavy shroud that printed in one piece.
 It took 11 hours to print, with supports!
 That was for the birds!
-I redesigned it (a) to be much thinner and less obtrusive to the airflow, and (b) so that it could be printed in an hour or two, though it needs assembly.
+I redesigned it  to be much thinner and less obtrusive to the airflow, and so that it could be printed in an hour or two, though it needs assembly.

 I had already (quickly) learned that it was better to print the blade itself in pieces and assemble it.
 Printing it in one piece took a long time (like 8-10 hours), and (b) did not allow for replacing a single blade should one break.